Michael McInerney, MD, Chief of Staff, Berkshire Medical Center

-Dr. Doyle has served as Vice Chief of Staff, and was named Chief of Staff in 2016.
+Dr. McInerney has previously served as Vice Chief of Staff of Berkshire Medical Center.

 Anesthesiology - Raymond Gary Sohl, MD

 Dr. Raymond Gary Sohl has served as Chair of the Department of Anesthesiology since 2011, and previously served as Medical Director of the Operating Rooms at Berkshire Medical Center from 2007 to 2009.
 He joined Berkshire Health Systems in 2006.

 He received his medical degree from the University Autonoma de Guadalajara, Mexico and New York Medical College, and completed his residency in Anesthesia at the University of Massachusetts.

 Michael McHugh, MD, was named Chairman of the BMC Emergency Medicine Department in 2016 after serving for many years as an Emergency Medicine physician at the medical center.

 Dr. McHugh is board certified in Emergency Medicine and was the recipient of BMC's Patient-Centered Physician Award in 2014.